dotdc/dotdc.github.io/content/blog/leverage-grafana-annotations/index.md

 ## Conclusion

 Whether you're tracking deployments, incidents or other important events, Grafana annotations provide an efficient way to correlate events with dashboard data.
-You can customize the annotation source to fit your specific requirements, making troubleshooting easier and faster.
+You can customize and automate annotations for events that matter to you, such as: pull request merges, Terraform apply operations or email campaign launches.
+Leveraging Grafana annotations will make troubleshooting on Grafana easier and faster!

 Feel free to follow me on: